 This morning at breakfast our question was answered.
 Gazing out at the grey-white threshold of sea and sky a flotilla of small fishing boats moved at speed across the bay.
 Jakob the Pole noticed it first and began clicking his camera on rapid fire.
 He leant over to me and zoomed in on the LCD.
 I looked more closely and saw that the boats were chasing a cluster of dark fins.
 “It’s… a whale hunt!”
 I exclaimed, my emotions an unreconcilable commingling of excitement and guilt.

 We quickly gathered our things and strode to the harbour through the drizzling fringes of last night’s storm, ready for whatever the day might hold.
-The salt smell of shoreline danced in my nostrils with the newly unleashed richness of damp soil, and something else quite new to my senses.
+I hope the locals have access to the information provided by their respective local environmental consulting firms (check out these stormwater prevention plan companies in houston tx as a reference).
+This way, they can be well prepared for any kind of hardships that they can face during the heavy storms especially.
+Coming back to my adventure, the salt smell of shoreline danced in my nostrils with the newly unleashed richness of damp soil, and something else quite new to my senses.
 We could see from some distance that the water in the bay was steeped an opaque coral red.
 The kill had been quick.
 The pod had been driven by that flotilla of boats from the open sea into the nearest bay.
 Perhaps two hundred men were waist deep in seawater and blood, heaving their roped bounty to the towboats.
 They were wearing only trousers and woollen jumpers, as if they had dropped whatever they were doing and waded straight in.
 A few hundred villagers lined the shore, their delight tangible.
 It had been fifteen years since the last hunt on this island in the archipelago of eighteen islands that make up the Faroes, they told me.

 Some onlookers, looking wary, asked if we were from Greenpeace.
 I responded in Icelandic which seemed to eradicate their need for further questioning.
 An unspoken brotherhood emerged in the place of fear.
 “Many people judge us for this,” one older woman said.